When and How to Update Your Will: A Complete Guide

 Keeping your will up to date protects your family and gives you peace of mind.

-There’s no rule for how often to revise your will—but it’s wise to review it at least every 2–3 years or after any significant life event.
+There is no fixed rule for how often to revise your will, but it is wise to review it at least every 2-3 years or after any significant life event.

-In England and Wales, getting married automatically revokes a will (unless it was made in contemplation of that marriage).
-Divorce doesn’t revoke a will, but your ex-spouse is treated as if they’ve died for inheritance purposes.
+In England and Wales, getting married automatically revokes a will, unless it was made in contemplation of that marriage.
+Divorce does not revoke a will, but your ex-spouse is treated as if they have died for inheritance purposes.

 Update your will after any change in marital status to make sure your assets go where you intend.

-Wills don’t automatically include future children or grandchildren.
-If you want to ensure they’re provided for—or appoint guardians for minors—you need to update your will accordingly.
+Wills do not automatically include future children or grandchildren.
+If you want to ensure they are provided for, or appoint guardians for minors, you need to update your will accordingly.

 If your relationships change, your will should too.
 This includes: